tantaman/tantaman.github.io/_posts/2021-12-23-Deeply-Nested-Updates-React.markdown

 **Nominal** identity is like a proper name.
 Proper names hold over time, no matter how the **physical** characteristics of the named thing changes.

 **E.g.,** We always recognize that the **Nile** refers to the **Nile** river, even though at every instant the physical makeup of the **Nile** is changing.
 This is the case because nominal identities get their meaning from causal links over time rather than physical composition at snapshots in time.
+See [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}) for more discussion.

 For our specific use case, adding and removing slides from a slide deck does not change the nominal identity of the deck.
 It's still the same deck, just with a longer causal chain of events attached to it.
-More concretely, if I make a presentation on Apes called _"Matt's Ape Presentation"_ and remove a slide or fix up spelling mistakes, it is still _"Matt's Ape Presentation."_ The **Nile** today is the **Nile** tomorrow, just with some more accumulated history.
+More concretely, if I make a presentation on Apes called _"Matt's Ape Presentation"_ and remove a slide or fix up spelling mistakes, it is still _"Matt's Ape Presentation."_

-Now at this point it might sound like I'm suggesting a regression back to mutable data structures and all the complications that that entails.
+It might sound like I'm suggesting a regression back to mutable data structures and all the complications that that entails.
 In some ways yes, in other ways no. I think we can have the best of both worlds:

 1. A nominal identity rooted in causal links that can refer to something that shifts over time
 2. Immutable physical identities that refer to snapshots in time.

-and the current state software is in is a false dichotomy between immutable & functional vs mutable & oo.
-I explain more on this in [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}) as well as [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}).
+The current state software engineering is in is a false dichotomy between immutable & functional vs mutable & oo.
+I explore this more in [Missing Mutation Primitives]({% post_url 2021-12-16-Missing-Mutation-Primitives %}) as well as [Understanding Reference Equality]({% post_url 2021-12-17-Object-Identity %}).

-If we introduce the concept of nominal identity, references in the state tree would be nominal references.
+For React, if we introduce the concept of nominal identity, references in the state tree would be nominal references.
 If something in `AuthoringState` changes, the nominal reference to `AuthoringState` from `AppState` would not change.
 If `slides` are added to a `Deck`, the nominal reference to `Deck` from `AppState` would not change.

 Further, `AppState` would never change nominally.
 It would be constant for the lifetime of the user's session. `AuthoringState` would be nominally constant so long as the user does not load a new `Deck`. `blockState` would change nominally every time we reference a different block element within the slide.
 E.g., new paragraph, header, quote, etc. block.